 We received a good news that Dr Ruichi Wang’s Marie-Curie Individual Fellowship application is successful.
 The project is entitled “Power and Information Integration Technologies in Microgrids (PAINTING)”.
 Dr Wang will join the team, and be hosted by Dr Zhengyu Lin at Loughborough University for her Fellowship.

 On 22nd October 2019, joint project workshop was held at Loughborough University.
 More than 20 researchers from 7 institutions attended the workshop.

 The workshop includes four invited talks: Dr Dong Chen (Glasgow Caledonian University): Control and operation of a DCdistribution network Dr Matthew Little (Loughborough University): Experience with a stand-alone DC microgrid demonstration system at West Beacon Farm Mr. Navid Bayati (Aalborg University): Localized fault detection and location of DC microgrids Dr Bing Ji (University of Leicester): Reliable power Electronics

 Four project presentations from project students were given after an open discussion session for the topic “why DC?”.
 A training session on “how to write journal papers” was given by Dr Bing Ji of University of Leicester, who is the Editorial Coordinator & Editor of IET power electronics.

 Dr Zhengyu Lin moved from Aston University to Loughborough University on 1st May 2019.
 He is now a Senior Lecturer in Power Electronics with Centre for Renewable Energy Systems Technology (CREST) of the Wolfson School of Mechanical, Electrical and Manufacturing Engineering.

-This project will build on the strengths of the CREST including power electronics, energy storage, smart grid, energy network, and renewable energy generations.
+This research will benefit from the strengths of the CREST including power electronics, energy storage, smart grid, energy network, and renewable energy generations.